nanodesigns/nanosupport/readme.txt

 == Upgrade Notice ==

 = 0.3.0 =
-Rich text editor for the ticket body text
+* Rich text editor for the ticket body text
+* Pending ticket notification using admin menu bubble
+* Default assignment of 'Support' department is made deprecated
+* User can choose Support Department on submitting new ticket (Settings available)